michaelmml/OOP-Aviation-Aircraft/README.md

 * [Routes and Networks](#routes-and-networks)

 ## Maintenance Cycle Modelling
-Aggregate of the following components and % life based on flight cycle (FC) or flight hour (FH) limits.
-Input at an asset class level for general pricing and component limits and also at an asset-specific level for current status of components.
-They driven flyforward on the five key components - Airframe, APU, Landing Gear, Engine Performance Restoration x 2 and LLPs x 2.
+The value of an aircraft over time is heavily dependent on its maintenance condition and therefore the cost of the maintenance events.
+This is aggregated based on the main components and % life with respect to each flight cycle (FC) / flight hour (FH) / age limits.
+Input at an asset class level for general costs and component limits and also at an asset-specific level for current status.
+They drive flyforward on - Airframe, APU, Landing Gear, Engine Performance Restoration x 2 and LLPs x 2.
+LLPs can be further broken down into several groupings with slightly different cycle limits.

 ```
     def utilise(self):